• twitter image

 Protect your websites frontend pages

-Add the following UDT to the event "LoginFailed" and you will receive an email with the used username and IP Address of the one who failed to login in your admin panel.
+Add the following UDT to the event "LoginFailed" in the CMSMS Event Manager and you will receive an email with the used username and IP Address of the one who failed to login in your admin panel.

-12. $content = 'There has been a failed login in your admin panel!';
+$message = "There has been a failed login in your admin panel! \r";

 Add in the top of your template or page {ip_ban}.